 Though he often takes a backseat to his chronically optimistic, spikey-haired counterpart, Kingdom Hearts’ Roxas is an extremely important character across the massively popular games.
-Whether playing the part of a protagonist or a tragic antagonist, this blond-haired, blue-eyed keyblade wielder is a series mainstay, and his unwavering love of his closest friends is enough to give anyone a heart.
-So let’s turn this Nobody into a somebody as we look at his personality, role, keyblades, fight, and more.
+So let’s turn this Nobody into a somebody as we look at KH Roxas‘ personality, role, keyblades, fight, and more.

 Here’s everything you need to know about Kingdom Hearts Roxas.

 When the darkness consumes a being’s heart, they usually become a Heartless.
-However, when the darkness consumes the heart of a strong-willed person, the husk they leave behind becomes a Nobody instead.
+However, when the darkness consumes a strong-willed person’s heart, the husk they leave behind becomes a Nobody instead.
 There are different types of Nobodies, but those who possess the strongest hearts before consumption by the darkness take a more humanoid form that closely resembles the human they were before.
 This is the case with all of the members of Organization XIII, including Roxas.

 Roxas is Sora’s Nobody, born when Sora is briefly consumed by darkness while saving Kairi at the end of Kingdom Hearts I. It’s only possible for both Sora and Roxas to coexist because Kairi’s light is strong enough to restore Sora’s heart and bring him back.

 Because of Roxas’ coexistence with Sora, he lacks the memories of his previous life and creation and is able to feel emotions, unlike other Nobodies.
 Due to his ties to Roxas, he’s also able to wield a keyblade from the start, drawing the attention of the Heartless and imbuing him with the ability to release their hearts.